 - a.
 Start the Internet Information Service Manager by selecting it from the Start menu. - b.
-Place the iisforward.dll file in the same directory as the iisproxy.dll file and add the iisforward.dll file as a filter service in IIS (WebSite Properties MSAPI Filters tab Add the iisforward.dll).
+Place the iisforward.dll file in the same directory as the iisproxy.dll file and add the iisforward.dll file as a filter service in IIS (WebSite Properties ->ISAPI Filters tab -> Add the iisforward dll).
 Set the user permissions for the iisforward.dll file to include the name of the user who will be running IIS.
 One way to do this is by right clicking on the iisproxy.dll file and selecting Permissions, then adding the username of the person who will be running IIS. - c.
 Register .wlforward as a special file type to be handled by iisproxy.dll in IIS. - d.
-Define the property WlForwardPath in iisproxy.ini.
-WlForwardPath defines the path that is proxied to WebLogic Server, for example: WlForwardPath=/weblogic. - e.
+Define the property WlForwardPath in iisproxy.ini.WlForwardPath defines the path that is proxied to WebLogic Server, for example: WlForwardPath=/weblogic. - e.
 Set the PathTrim parameter to trim off the WlForwardPath when necessary.
 For example, using trims a request from IIS to Weblogic Server.
 Therefore, /weblogic/session is changed to /session.

-'''

-WlForwardPath=/weblogic

-PathTrim=/weblogic
+WlForwardPath=/weblogic PathTrim=/weblogic

-'''

 - f.
 If you want requests that do not contain extra path information (in other words, requests containing only a host name), set the DefaultFileName parameter to the name of the welcome page of the Web Application to which the request is being proxied.
 The value of this parameter is appended to the URL. - g.
 If you need to debug your application, set the Debug=ON parameter in iisproxy.ini.
-A c:\tmp\iisforward.log is generated containing a log of the plug-in's activity that you can use for debugging purposes.

-4. In WebLogic Server, create the iisproxy.ini file.
+A c:\tmp\iisforward.log is generated containing a log of the plug-in's activity that you can use for debugging purposes. - 4.
+In WebLogic Server, create the iisproxy.ini file.

-The iisproxy.ini file contains name=value pairs that define configuration parameters for the plug-in.
-The parameters are listed in "General Parameters for Web Server Plug-Ins" on page 7-2.
+The isproxy.ini file contains name=value pairs that define configuration parameters for the plug-in.
+The parameters are listed in Table 7-1.

-Use the example iisproxy.ini file in this section ("Sample iisproxy.ini File" on page 4-10) as a template for your iisproxy.ini file.
+Use the example iisproxy.ini file in Section 4.6.1, "Sample iisproxy.ini File" as a template for your iisproxy.ini file.